TobyBackstrom/sparklib/README.md

 ![Chart with top, left, right and bottom axes](docs/images/sl-ax-axes-and-chart.png)

-There are several styling options available if you need fancy axes:
+There are several styling options available if you need more fancy axes:

 ![Horizontal bottom x axis with gradient](docs/images/sl-ax-horizontal-bottom-fancy-chart.png)